 The MPEG-H Audio system [57] is designed to work with today's streaming and broadcast equipment using SDI-based workflows as well as with future IP-based infrastructure.
-In real-time scenarios, the authoring of MPEG-H Audio scenes and the metadata export is handled by a device class called "Authoring and Monitoring Unit" (AMAU).
+A typical MPEG-H Audio real-time workflow for live productions based on SDI infrastructure appears as in Figure 29.
+It consists of a chain containing an MPEG-H Authoring Unit and a Video Broadcast Encoder.
+In real-time scenarios, the authoring of MPEG-H Audio scenes and the metadata are handled by the AMAU as described in Section 25.3.1{need to check this is incorrect}.